Omni Calculator logo

 3. Lastly, we pick f/22 from the aperture f-stop selection.
 This will display 22.627 for the focal ratio as additional information.

-Upon doing these steps, our hyperfocal distance calculator will instantly display the hyperfocal near limit and the hyperfocal distance of our camera to be 1.94 m and 3.88 m, respectively.
+Upon doing these steps, our hyperfocal distance calculator will instantly display the hyperfocal near limit and the hyperfocal distance of our camera to be 1.94 m and 3.89 m, respectively.

 🙋 However, let's say we want to include an object 1.5 meters from the camera in the acceptably sharp area of our composition.
 We can use our calculator in reverse to determine how to adjust our camera settings to capture that object.
-Since it's easier to adjust the aperture, we'll try that first.
+Since it's easier to adjust the aperture, we'll try that.

 Continuing our steps:

-1. On the aperture f-stop options, we now select Custom.
+1. On the aperture f-stop options, we now select Enter custom focal ratio or hyperfocal distance.
 This option will clear the focal ratio and the hyperfocal distance values.
+You'll also see that we can now type values for the hyperfocal near limit and hyperfocal distance.

-4. Since our next available aperture f-stop is f/32, we select that to obtain our new hyperfocal near limit and hyperfocal distance with values of 1.38 m and 2.76 m, respectively.
+3. Since our next available aperture f-stop is f/32, we select that among the aperture f-stop options to obtain our new hyperfocal near limit and hyperfocal distance with values of 1.38 m and 2.76 m, respectively.
 That will now cover the object 1.5 m away from us 🙂.

 Of course, we don't forget that you may be wondering how to calculate hyperfocal distance yourself.
 That's why in the next section of this text, we'll discuss precisely that 🙂.